 - Certified hotels, tour operators and destinations may use the GSTC logo, also in accordance with a licensing agreement with the GSTC, which can add further credibility to the CB’s logo and brand

-- CB featured on web page of the Accreditation body that manages Accreditation for GSTC (Accreditation Services International, or ASI)
+- CB featured on the web page of the Accreditation body that manages Accreditation for GSTC (Assurance Services International, or ASI)

 - Co-branding and -marketing opportunities with GSTC

 CBs may apply for accreditation under two options:

 Option 1: Any CB that uses a GSTC-Recognized Standard; or

 Option 2: Any CB that proposes to use the GSTC Industry Criteria and Indicators (for Hotels/Accommodations or for Tour Operators) or the GSTC Destination Criteria (for Destinations) as the standard for certification.

 CBs should have rules and procedures for the application of the standard, transparent and impartial certification procedures, and auditors who are technically competent in sustainable tourism and conformity assessment.